Macdu/vulkanite/README.md

 let device = physical_device.create_device(device_info.as_ref())?;
 ```

+# Features

+The following features are available:
+- `loaded`: Allow the crate to dynamically load the vulkan library using the `libloading` crate, see [Dispatcher::new_loaded]
+- `smallvec`: Add support for the smallvec crate to minimize heap allocations, enabling this feature allows the following: `let physical_devices: SmallVec<[_; 3]> = instance.enumerate_physical_devices()?;`.
+- `raw-window-handle`: Add interoperability with the raw-window-handle crate, to create surfaces from raw handles, see the [window] module

 # MSRV
 The current MSRV for this crate is Rust 1.76 (C-String literals are heavily used).
 It is not planned to increase